 - the right to learn

 Staff continually promote these rights and pupils learn about their responsibilities with regards to these rights and how to keep themselves safe.
 Pupils are encouraged to talk to staff about their worries and concerns and are given lots of opportunities to do this.
-Please read our Pupil Behaviour Policy.
+Please read our Relationships and Behaviour Policy.

 Attendance: Every Child, Every Day!